Explore Heritage, Nature, Fine Food & Wines in Bourgogne-Franche-Comté

 Economic Strength: Bourgogne-Franche-Comté is known for its strong agricultural and industrial sectors, particularly in wine production, manufacturing, and tourism.

-Gross Domestic Product: Approx. €75 billion (2022), around 3% of France's total GDP.
+Gross Domestic Product: Approx. €75 billion (2022), equivalent to approximately 3% of France's GDP.

 Unemployment Rate: Approximately 7.5% (France’s national rate = 7.2%)